jbs4bmx/MedicalAttention/README.md

 Enhanced Medications.
 All meds, kits, injectors, and balms enhanced for your pleasure.

+This is meant to be a replacement for SuperIFAK and SuperAFAK mods.
+This mod handles those two kits so there is no need to double up on them unless you want something to break.
+HP resource values for all items are listed below... some items have extra features added but are not listed here.
+To see those changes, please review the code in src folder.

 >Author  : jbs4bmx

 >Version : 1.0.0 (Supports SPT-AKI 1.2.0 | Client version 0.12.10.2.12102)